iyzhang/superhero-network/README.md

    significant barrier to participation for many.

 ### How To Help
 For now, I'm keeping the network extremely small and the goals limited, so there is not much to do!
 But we will eventually post here ways that companies and individuals can help as allies.
+Star the repository if you want to follow our journey.